dr1np/arxiv_llm_digest/README_en.md

 This project automatically fetches and analyzes recent papers related to Large Language Models (LLMs) from arXiv, generating daily Markdown summaries.

-Note: This branch/version has been simplified to support only one LLM provider (DeepSeek) and uses OpenAI-compatible API calls uniformly.
+Note: This branch/version has been simplified to only support the standard OpenAI LLM API, using OpenAI-compatible API calls uniformly.

 ## Key Features